 Business Administration is designed to prepare the student for transfer to a four-year university baccalaureate program.
 In addition to business courses, the curriculum includes math, science, social sciences, and humanities.
 All the courses in this degree plan must be taken and passed in order to earn the Associate of Science Degree in Business Administration.
 The Business Administration degree is a transfer degree based on the 42-hour Core Curriculum and Business Field of Study Curriculum, and represents the first two years of a four-year degree and will vary from university to university.
 Students transferring should always consult with an advisor or articulation officer from their receiving institution.

 Note - Business Administration is not Business Management.
 Visit the Management Area of Study to learn about the Management programs.Award Plans and Worksheets

 In 2016, ACC began restructuring programs and services to support "guided pathways," a strategy embraced by community colleges nationwide to help students finish college on time, prepare for employment, career advancement, or university transfer.
-Students are encouraged to download and retain this Business Administration Program Map.
-Students can use this fillable PDF form to track their progress by checking off completed courses, by adding course notes when discussing with an academic advisor or when planning their class schedules.
+Students are encouraged to download and retain this Business Administration Associate of Science Degree Program Map.

 Jobs in Business Administration often require a Bachelor's degree.
 You can pursue careers in numerous and diverse fields, such as Accounting, Finance, International Business, Management, Management Information Systems, Marketing.Business and Financial Occupations Management Occupations